Uganda is ...

 70% of the population is under 25 years of age

-This represents both a great need in Uganda to assist these young people; but also an amazing opportunity to develop and prepare these youth to be the future leaders of Uganda.
+This represents both a great need in Uganda to come alongside the youth; but also an amazing opportunity to develop and prepare them to be the future leaders of Uganda.

 In a developing country it is often hard to get solid data that accurately reflects the reality in rural isolated areas, but a recent study in Uganda suggests that 67% of Ugandans are living in poverty with some living on less than $1.25 USD a day, and others living on less than $2.40 a day.
 If you are the curious sort you may view more statistical data about Uganda Here